seankndy/react-php-alertmanager/README.md

 'name' should be a unique name for the alert, but should stay consistent between submissions if it's the same incident.

-'expiryDuration' is optional and will default to whatever `\SeanKndy\AlertManager\Server::defaultExpiryDuration` is set to.
+'expiryDuration' is optional and will default to whatever `\SeanKndy\AlertManager\Alerts\Alert::$defaultExpiryDuration` is set to.
 It is how long before the alert is auto-expired if it has not updated.

 'state' is optional and defaults to `ACTIVE`.
 It can be `ACTIVE`, `INACTIVE`, `ACKNOWLEDGED` or `RECOVERED`.